-Best Rivers and Lochs for Fishing in Scotland
+Best lochs and rivers for Fishing in Scotland

-This article highlights the best rivers in Scotland for fishing.
-We also look at the best lochs for fishing in Scotland too.
+This article highlights the best lochs and rivers in Scotland, for fishing.

 Firstly, your time is precious, so if you’re planning a fishing holiday in Scotland, we can help.
-We have delivered fishing trips in Scotland for fourteen years.
-We offer guided days or vacations for Salmon, Trout, Sea Trout, Pike and Saltwater Species.
+We have delivered fishing trips in Scotland since 2004.
+We offer guided fishing days or vacations for Salmon, Trout, Sea Trout, Pike and Saltwater Species.

-This article highlights the best fishing spots in Scotland, near St Andrews, Edinburgh, Glasgow, Stirling, Inverness, Dundee, and Perth.
+This article highlights some of the best fishing lochs and rivers in Scotland, close to Edinburgh, Glasgow, Stirling, Inverness, Dundee, St Andrews, Fort William and Perth.

 Summary of the main rivers in Scotland & length